 - Add the worms.
 After a couple of months of having the system up and running, you should add some red worms in order to help break down the fish waste that will be used for fertilizing the plants.

 - Consider other elements.
 There are other things that need to be considered, including the temperature of the water, which will depend on the type of fish you are raising.
 Lighting is also important when it comes to growing your plants, although it is not needed for your fish.
 You will also want to take the size of your tank into consideration, as that will determine just how much you can comfortably grow.

 - Get expert help.
 When you have questions about getting started, or about maintaining an aquaponic garden, be sure to speak with an expert.
 The information will be invaluable, helping to ensure that everything is set up correctly and that each garden is successful.

 “We love to help people get their system set up,” added Bernstein.
 “Knowing that someone is getting started on this route to sustainable gardening is a step in the right direction for them, as well as for the planet.”

-In addition to Bernstein’s book, she is owner of The Aquaponic Source center, located in Longmont, Colo., 15 minutes NE of Boulder.
-The center focuses on all things Aquaponics, and features a retail store, education center, and research and development lab.
+In addition to Bernstein’s book, she is the owner of The Aquaponic Source center, located in Longmont, Colo., 15 minutes NE of Boulder.
+The center focuses on all things Aquaponics and features a retail store, education center, and research and development lab.
 They offer free tours every Saturday at 1:00 and on-site classes, which teach people how to be successful with aquaponics.
 The retail store sells all of the necessary supplies, including aquaponics systems and aquaponics plumbing.